 James’ wife Debbie works with him in the architectural business.
 They have one son.

 Joseph K. Stuart was appointed in February 2012 to fill a board vacancy.
+He currently serves as Secretary/Treasurer on the Board of Directors.
 Joe, a native of Palm Springs, earned his BA is Psychology from Cal State San Bernardino graduating with high honors.

 Joe earned an MA in counseling from Azusa Pacific University and was licensed as a Marriage, Family and Child Counselor.
 Following a career in the field of counseling, Joe earned his certificate in accounting from Cal State San Bernardino and joined the Federal Bureau of Investigation as a Special Agent Accountant in 1979.